willyeverton/ntt_test/README.md

 Database username: drupal
 Database password: drupal
 Host: ntt_test_mysql_1 (execute de comamnd 'docker ps' and get the NAME of IMAGE mysql in my case is ntt_test_mysql_1)

+if there is the error in mysqli, execute de commands bellow to install the mysqli in your containner:
+'docker exec -it ntt_test_drupal_1 sh' 'docker-php-ext-install mysqli'